utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## If-then-else

-The `$boolean` value is the true/false test.
-The second value the output for true and the final value is the output for false.
+The `$boolean` value is a true/false test.
+The second value is the output for true and the final value is the output for false.
+The example below tests if the `total_value` field's value is greater than 250.
+Since the value is greater than 250, the function returns "high-value customer".

 ### FQL